shubhamdutta26/indiamapdata/README.md

 ## Acknowledgments

+I would like to thank [pdil](https://github.com/pdil) since I have used his `usmap` package to write most of this package.
 I would like to thank [datta07](https://github.com/datta07) for the geojson files.